- Personal Loan

 For example:

-If the pledged securities in the demat account are valued at ₹5,00,000, the maximum loan disbursable as per RBI guidelines is ₹2,50,000.
+If the pledged equities in the demat account are valued at ₹5,00,000, the maximum loan amount will be ₹2,50,000 as per the above-mentioned LTV ratio.